rafiq10/design-patterns-in-go/README.md

     * we give everybody the same instance
 - we want to prevent anyone creating additional copies
 - need to take care of lazy instantiation

+Problems with singleton:
+- often breaks the dependency inversion principle (depend on an interface/abstraction and not a concrete type)